 The best Christmas jobs have flexible hours and allow you to start and quit anytime.
 DoorDash is one of those.
 With DoorDash, as you probably know, you get paid to deliver food.
 Each gig is paid differently, so keep an eye out for those high-paying trips!

 6. Shop for groceries with Shipt

 During the busy holiday season, more people need help getting their groceries.
-From packed schedules to flu season, there are lots of reasons people might be looking to get groceries delivered.
+From packed schedules to flu season, there are many reasons people might want to get groceries delivered.
 That makes shopping with Shipt a great Christmas job!